windmill-labs/windmilldocs/src/pages/hiring.md

   - [Founding DevOps Engineer](#founding-devops-engineer) (Remote)
 - Graduate program/Internship: You just graduated and are looking to learn how to grow BD, build a startup or write quality software for OSS in a remote environment for a period of 3 to 6 months.
-You will have the opportunity join the team at the end.
+You will have the opportunity to join the team at the end.

 If you are interested to join the adventure.
 Apply by sending an email at hiring@windmill.dev.
 Be sure to mention which role you are interested in if any